morazow/exasol-emr-terraform/README.md

 - Open Exasol BucketFS http & https ports
 - Create an Exasol bucket
 - Upload jars to Exasol buckets
+- Run Hive tables creations using `make run-hive`.
+This creates hive tables in HDFS that will be loaded to Exasol later.
 - Run ETL loader scripts to populate Exasol tables `make run-etl-import`;
   however, for this to work ETL jars should be uploaded to bucket `/buckets/bfsdefault/bucket1/`.